erikvanoosten/metrics-scala/docs/Manual_2x.md

 resultCounts += results.size()
 ```

-`Histogram` metrics allow you to measure not just easy things like the min, mean, max, and standard deviation of values, but also [quantiles](http://en.wikipedia.org/wiki/Quantile) like the median or 95th percentile.
+`Histogram` metrics allow you to measure not only the basic things like the min, mean, max, and standard deviation of values, but also [quantiles](http://en.wikipedia.org/wiki/Quantile) like the median or 95th percentile.

 Traditionally, the way the median (or any other quantile) is calculated is to take the entire data set, sort it, and take the value in the middle (or 1% from the end, for the 99th percentile).
 This works for small data sets, or batch processing systems, but not for high-throughput, low-latency services.